MyFitnessPal vs MyNetDiary: Features, Database & Accuracy Compared

 All product names, logos, and brands mentioned are the property of their respective owners.
 Use of these names does not imply endorsement.

-MyNetDiary’s database is staff-verified using USDA and NCC research-grade data with ~2,000 updates daily.
-MyFitnessPal’s is mostly crowdsourced, which can result in duplicates and outdated entries.
-The verification process is designed to deliver higher accuracy per entry.
+MyNetDiary's database is staff-verified using USDA and NCC research-grade data with ~2,000 updates daily.
+MyFitnessPal's is mostly crowdsourced, which can result in duplicates and outdated entries.
+The staff-verification process is designed to deliver higher accuracy per entry.

 For detailed nutrition tracking, MyNetDiary leads with 108 nutrients vs. MyFitnessPal's 17.
 For sheer food database size, MyFitnessPal's 20M+ items means you can almost always find an entry.
 If accuracy and depth matter more than raw database size, MyNetDiary is the stronger diet app for serious trackers.

-The free tier includes barcode scanning, macro tracking, 108 nutrients, and no ads.
-A premium subscription starts at $59.99/year ($8.99/month) for Premium, $99.99/year ($14.99/month) for Premium Plus, and a lifetime option costs $179.99.
+The free tier includes barcode scanning, macro tracking, 108 nutrients, and no ads, with no account required.
+A premium subscription starts at $59.99/year ($8.99/month) for Premium, $99.99/year ($14.99/month) for Premium Plus, and a one-time lifetime option costs $179.99.

-MyFitnessPal offers a 20M+ food database, macro tracking (free), AI meal scanning (Premium), intermittent fasting tracking (Premium), barcode scanning (Premium), 40+ third-party integrations, the Premium+ Meal Planner with grocery delivery integration, workout routines, and a large community forum.
+MyFitnessPal offers a 20M+ food database, macro tracking (free), meal scanning (Premium), intermittent fasting tracking (Premium), barcode scanning (Premium), 40+ third-party integrations, the Premium+ Meal Planner with grocery delivery integration, workout routines, and a large community forum.

 MyNetDiary Premium costs $59.99/year vs. MyFitnessPal Premium at $79.99/year.
 Top tiers are both $99.99/year.
-Monthly, the cost is $8.99 vs. MyFitnessPal’s $19.99.
-There is also a $179.99 lifetime plan that MyFitnessPal does not offer.
-At every level, MyNetDiary’s premium version includes more features for less money.
+Monthly rates are $8.99 vs. MyFitnessPal's $19.99.
+MyNetDiary also offers a $179.99 lifetime plan that MyFitnessPal does not.
+At every level, MyNetDiary's premium version includes more features for less money.

 Still new to MyNetDiary?
 Learn more today by downloading the app for FREE.